GCSE: Changes since initial introduction

 Over time the range of subjects offered, the format of the examinations, the regulations, the content and the grading of GCSE examinations have altered considerably.
-Numerous subjects have been added and changed, and various new subjects are offered in modern languages, ancient languages, vocational fields and expressive arts, as well as citizenship courses.
+Numerous subjects have been added and changed and various new subjects are offered in modern languages, ancient languages, vocational fields and expressive arts, as well as citizenship courses.

 Introduction of the A* grade

-In 1994, the A* grade was added above the grade A to further differentiate attainment at the very highest end of the qualification.
+In 1994 the A* grade was added above the grade A to further differentiate attainment at the very highest end of the qualification.
 This remained the highest grade available until 2017, when numerical grades were introduced (see below).
 The youngest pupil to gain an A* grade was Thomas Barnes, who earned an A* in GCSE Mathematics at the age of 7.

 Mathematics tiers

-Initially, the mathematics papers were divided between three tiers: higher (able), intermediate (less able) and foundation (near unable), to cover different mathematical abilities.
-The higher level corresponded to grades A–C, the intermediate level to grades C–E, and the foundation level to grades E–G. However, it was later realised that students who sat the foundation level exam couldn't pass the subject at grade C, so this system was replaced by a two-tier arrangement whereby the intermediate and foundation levels were merged.
+Initially the mathematics papers were divided between three tiers: higher (able), intermediate (less able) and foundation (near unable), to cover different mathematical abilities.
+The higher level corresponded to grades A–C, the intermediate level to grades C–E, and the foundation level to grades E–G. However, it was later realised that students who sat the foundation level exam could not pass the subject at grade C, so this system was replaced by a two-tier arrangement whereby the intermediate and foundation levels were merged.
 This brought the subject into line with other subjects that typically had foundation and higher-level papers.
 This meant that somebody who sat the new foundation level could now achieve a grade C and thus pass.

 With the introduction of numbered grades, the higher tier provides grades 9–3, with 3 being classed as a "safety net" grade, and the foundation tier provides grades 5–1.

 2000s reforms

-Between 2005 and 2010 a variety of reforms were made to GCSE qualifications, including increasing modularity and a change to the administration of non-examination assessment.
+Between 2005 and 2010, a variety of reforms were made to GCSE qualifications, including increasing modularity and a change to the administration of non-examination assessment.

-From the first assessment series in 2010, controlled assessment replaced coursework in various subjects, requiring more rigorous exam-like conditions for much of the non-examination assessed work and reducing the opportunity for outside help in coursework.
+From the first assessment series in 2010, controlled assessment replaced coursework in various subjects, requiring more rigorous exam-like conditions for much of the non-examination-assessed work and reducing the opportunity for outside help in coursework.